Fire your work with the potters of Seagrove, NC

 This is in addition to the two firings of your choice.

-Anne Pärtna of Blue Hen Pottery - FULL
+Anne Pärtna of Blue Hen Pottery - ONE left

 Kiln Description: Firing in Bourry-box kiln for about 24 hours with an overnight shut down.
 Small amount of salt will be used at the end of firing.